microsoft/vscode-docs/blogs/2018/02/text-buffer-reimplementation.md

 # Text Buffer Reimplementation
 Feb 21, 2018 by Peng Lyu, [@njukidreborn](https://twitter.com/njukidreborn)

 We started discussions of implementing the text buffer in native code more than one year ago.
 After doing so, we found that the memory usage is reduced considerably for large files but we didn't see much performance enhancement.
-Converting strings between native and JavaScript was found to be costly and it gives away all the benefits we get from native execution speed.
+Converting strings between native and JavaScript was found to be costly and only having text buffer in native does give us the full power of native execution speed.
 We have more detailed explanation in [the end](#why-not-native) of this post blog.

 We know there are many ways to make JavaScript code as performant as native ones, especially after reading some inspiring [blog posts](http://mrale.ph/blog/2018/02/03/maybe-you-dont-need-rust-to-speed-up-your-js.html) from [Vyacheslav Egorov](http://mrale.ph).
 Your code just needs to ask JavaScript engine politely to do some optimizations.
 So we reimplemented the text buffer in another data structure in JavaScript and this article is about the fun journey behind it.